 Apart from the five steps and self-complete actions recommended in Climate Wise Communities Ready Check tool, the key measures for preparedness include:

-- Clean your gutters of leaves and twigs and install metal gutter guards.
+- Clean your gutters of leaves and twigs and install metal gutter guards to reduce ember attack.

 - Repair damaged or missing tiles on the roof.